 Bacterial Iron Treatment

-Iron bacteria is a particularly tricky contaminant.
+Iron bacteria, or bacterial iron, is a particularly tricky contaminant.
 Many of the methods of iron removal are incapable of removing iron bacteria.

 Instead, methods of physical removal, then shock chlorination or chemical disinfection, will be required.
 This is typically followed by chemical injection, which will kill bacteria and prevent iron bacteria formation in the long run.

-It’s important to understand how to treat iron bacteria in well water if this is the problem you’re dealing with.
-I’ve shared the most effective ways to remove iron bacteria in this guide.
+👨🔧 It’s important to understand how to treat iron bacteria in well water if this is the problem you’re dealing with.
+We’ve shared the most effective ways to remove iron bacteria in this guide.